jlevy/the-art-of-command-line/README.md

 - `time`: execute and time a command

+- `lockfile`: create semaphore file that can only be removed by `rm -f`

+- `logrotate`: rotate, compress and mail logs.

 - `watch`: run a command repeatedly, showing results and/or highlighting changes

 - `tac`: print files in reverse